 World War II was finally over and Kaiser this time responded to a request from President Harry Truman.

 The sponsoring agency for both volunteer drives was the United Nations Relief and Rehabilitation Administration, which had been formed by participating World War II allied nations.
-It was disbanded after the war, with its functions transferred to agencies of the newly formed United Nations, establishment of which had been supported by Kaiser.
+It was disbanded after the war, with its functions transferred to agencies of the newly formed United Nations, the establishment of which had been supported by Kaiser.

 By example, Kaiser further embedded into his organizations a spirit of service to the common good that continues to this day within his lasting legacy, Kaiser Permanente, co-founded with surgeon Sidney R. Garfield and open to the public in October 1945.